ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 ### Task 4 -  Approve the request for the Global Admin role

-With Azure AD Privileged Identity Management (PIM), you can configure roles to require approval for activation, and choose one or multiple users or groups as delegated approvers.
-Follow the steps in this article to approve or deny requests for Azure resource roles.

-###### View pending requests
+Back in Task 1, Holly set herself up as the approver for the Global Administrator role.
+Since Patti has submitted a request to be assigned this role, Holly must review the request and determine whether to accept or deny it.

-As a delegated approver, you will receive an email notification when an Azure resource role request is pending your approval.
-You can view these pending requests in PIM.
+As a delegated approver, Holly will be notified via email that an Azure role request is pending her approval.
+She should be able to review adn act upon Patti's request in PIM.

-1. Switch back to the browser you are signed in with your Global Administrative account Holly Dickson.
+1. In LON-CL1, switch back to the original browser session in which you are signed into **Microsoft 365** as **Holly Dickson**.

 1. Open **Azure AD Privileged Identity Management**.